Trustworthy-HML-Models/MIMIC-IV-Fairness-code/README.md

-# Thesis
+# Implementation Code of the Thesis

-Implementation code of the Theis
+This repository contains the implementation code for the models analysed in the thesis "Implementing Fairness in Real-World Healthcare Machine Learning through Datasheet for Database"